angular/angular/aio/content/guide/testing-attribute-directives.md

 <div class="alert is-helpful">

-  For the sample app that the testing guides describe, see the <live-example name="testing" embedded-style noDownload>sample app</live-example>.
+  For a hands-on experience you can <live-example name="testing" stackblitz="specs" noDownload>run tests and explore the test code</live-example> in your browser as your read this guide.

-  For the tests features in the testing guides, see <live-example name="testing" stackblitz="specs" noDownload>tests</live-example>.
+  Similarly, you can also <live-example name="testing" embedded-style noDownload>run and explore the application</live-example> that this testing guides describes.

 </div>